-ECONOMIC IMPACT OF CORONAVIRUS
+ECONOMIC IMPACT OF CORONAVIRUS (UPDATED)

-Issued 23 March 2020
+Issued 30 March 2020

 ICAEW welcomes the opportunity to submit written evidence to the Economic impact of coronavirus inquiry, opened by the Treasury Committee on 20 March 2020.
 We welcome government's urgent action to gather feedback while it is still designing its emergency support package.
-This response reflects the limitations of only having one working day to make representations.
-We have received a range of feedback from our members, reflected in this evidence and we will subsequently be undertaking detailed consultation with our committees.
+We originally submitted evidence in REP 12/20 on 23 March 2020.
+As we continue to receive a high volume of feedback from our members, we have updated our evidence for 30 March 2020.
+We will subsequently be undertaking detailed consultation with our committees.